 The cast includes Laila Lockhart Kraner as Gabby and Tucker Chandler as Pandy Paws.
 Parentology’s cub reporter, Otto Staudenmaier, got the opportunity to interview Laila to find out what it’s like being an animated character, what it takes to make an animated/live-action episode, and if she has any pets of her own.

-Gabby’s Dollhouse from DreamWorks kicks off its first season on Netflix, January 5 with eight 22-minute episodes.
-Watch the trailer below and learn more on the show’s website.
+Gabby’s Dollhouse from DreamWorks kicks off its second season on Netflix, August 10.
+Watch the series trailer below, the new trailer for season 2 below that, and learn more on the show’s website.